 Environmental sustainability is one of the founding principles of Seattle Good Business Network’s mission.
 We work to support businesses and local communities get access to technical assistance through EnviroStars and facilitate circular economy initiatives that are collaboratively designed to strengthen Seattle’s transition from a linear, extractive economy to a more regenerative one through waste prevention, reuse, and repair strategies.

-Featured Resources
+Featured Resource

-EnviroStars is a one-stop shop for Washington businesses to access environmental assistance and gain recognition for being green.
+EnviroStars is a one-stop shop for Washington businesses to access sustainability assistance and gain recognition for being green.
 Through the program, businesses can receive free technical assistance, connect with rebates and resources, and follow a clear path to sustainability.

 Assessments & Education